Startups

 Consignment Income

-A consignment of merchandise involves a contract under which the owner of the merchandise (consignor) delivers his/her merchandise to a dealer (consignee) for sale by the dealer rather than for sale to the dealer.
+A consignment of merchandise involves a contract under which the owner of the merchandise (consignor) delivers his merchandise to a dealer (consignee) for sale by the dealer rather than for sale to the dealer.

 Debt Cancellation Income

-Debts that are forgiven (cancelled) must generally be included in your income.
-However, certain debts that are cancelled do not have to be included in income.
+If you owe a debt and creditor say you don't have to pay it back, this is referred to as debt forgiveness.
+Debts that are forgiven (canceled) must generally be included in your income.
+However, certain debts that are canceled do not have to be included in income.

 Investment Income

 When the sale of investment property, such as stocks, bonds, is sold for a profit, the profit is called a capital gain.
+It's called a capital gain because the underlying asset is a capital asset.
+You report capital gains (and losses) on Schedule D. Sales of business property is figured on Form 4797.

 Miscellaneous Income